A variety of ammo on a desk

-I recently tested several different types of personal defense ammo at the range to see how my trusty pistol, the Glock 45 Gen 5, would handle them.
-I wanted to find a round that felt right so that I could shoot accurately when it matters most.
+I recently tested several different types of 9mm personal defense ammo at the gun range to see how my trusty pistol, the Glock 45 Gen 5, would handle them.

 Heavy Grain Bullets vs Lighter Grain Bullets